AcaAac/Pendubot-Control/README.md

 ### Description

 This lab focuses on controlling a Magnetic Levitation (MagLev) system using P, PI, PID, and IFT PID controllers.
-The lab folder contains the problem sheet, the submitted code, and the detailed report.
+The lab folder contains the problem sheet, the data taken from the lab computers and a robust control approach.

 ### Installation